pgEdge/pgedge/cli/help/localhost-cluster-create.md

 ## DESCRIPTION
     Create a local cluster.
 Each node will be located in the cluster/<cluster_name>/<node_name> directory.
 Each database will have a different port.

-Example: cluster local-create demo 3 lcusr lcpasswd 16 6432 lcdb
+Example: localhost cluster-create demo 3 -U lcusr -P lcpasswd -d lcdb

 ## POSITIONAL ARGUMENTS
     CLUSTER_NAME